GizziXZ/Innkeeper/README.md

 absolutely not, i am literally a 16 year old and i don't know what i'm doing, it's probably extremely insecure in some way and i wouldn't be surprised if it is.

+this app is private, yes, but secure is a whole other thing. if you find vulnerabilities please let me know.

 # Features